- Adult-Gerontological NP

 When are applications being accepted?

 The application deadline is January 15 of each year for fall admission.
 Once the application process is complete, applications are reviewed.
 If selected, the applicant will be contacted to set up an interview.
-Students will be notified of acceptance to the program through the School of Graduate Studies.
+Admission decisions are made in early April and students will be notified of acceptance to the program through the School of Graduate Studies.
 Admissions are accepted only once per year with coursework to begin the fall of admission.